just-the-docs/just-the-docs/_test_collection_2/index.md

 This is a top-level page in Test Collection 2.

 The link below should lead to a page in the same collection.

+A search for C2 should return this page.